Looking for car stereos?Start shopping

 |MINI's dash disassembled (Crutchfield Research Photo)|

 Tools: You won’t need too many tools to install a new stereo — just a Phillips-head screwdriver, a circuit tester, and a crimping tool with a supply of crimp caps.
 The only unusual tools you’ll need will be a T33 Torx driver and a notched panel removal tool, although you can use a wide-head, slotted screwdriver instead if you’re careful.
-Regardless, all tool types and sizes are clearly described on a readily available Crutchfield MasterSheet™.
+Regardless, all tool types and sizes are clearly described in your Crutchfield MasterSheet™.

 You'll need a mounting kit to trim out the new radio, a wire harness, and an antenna adapter that'll let you connect the MINI's antenna plug to your new radio.
 (Crutchfield includes these installation parts free with most orders, along with our step-by-step instructions for your MINI Cooper.)